 Appendix F: National Special Security Events Prepared for Members and

 Committees of Congress

 The six appendices alone are useful additions to a professional’s library.

-Appendix A is an extensive Glossary of Terms, acronyms and abbreviations that protection specialists will likely encounter during the course of their employment.
+Appendix A is an extensive Glossary of Terms, acronyms, and abbreviations that protection specialists will likely encounter during the course of their employment.

-Appendix B; “White House Security Review”, explains a methodology for security assessment but also illustrates the type of precursor event that can predicate such an in-depth analysis and the scope of work required in such an undertaking.
+Appendix B; “White House Security Review”, explains a methodology for security assessment but also illustrates the type of precursor event that can predicate such an in-depth analysis and the scope of work required for such an undertaking.
 Remember that the higher the profile of the Protectee, the more attention will be focused on your work.